Aero-Cross: Cancellation

 As the years progressed, Namco Bandai remained relatively silent towards Aero-Cross and the Namco Generations series itself.
 This was met with confusion from video game news sites, who were speculating if the game was even in production or not.
-On December 6, 2012, the company announced that Aero-Cross was officially cancelled, alongside the indefinite discontinuation of the Namco Generations brand.
+In December 2012, the company revealed that Aero-Cross was officially cancelled, alongside the indefinite discontinuation of the Namco Generations brand.
 They cited "various circumstances" as the reason for its cancellation.

 Publications showed interest in Aero-Cross.
 Writing for Engadget, JG Fletcher said that compared to the other cancelled Namco Generations game, a remake of Dancing Eyes (1996), Aero-Cross had potential.
 Describing it as "a much more sensible update", Fletcher commented on the game's new features and for building upon the original Metro-Cross gameplay in an interesting manner, writing: "I do wish I'd had the opportunity to play that, as I spent a few really happy hours in college working through the arcade original on PlayStation.
 Unlike Dancing Eyes, I can admit to wanting to play that without ending up on some list".
 Game Watch's Kenji Saeki and Game*Spark's Rikusyo stated that the game's cancellation was disappointing to hear.
 Jordan Devore of Destructoid believed that the game would likely never have had that large of an audience, and would have made much more sense as a mobile phone title than a console game.
 He concluded in his article: "Considering how much we've actually seen of the project (very little), it shouldn't be too heartbreaking to hear that Aero-Cross has been canceled.
 If I'm being generous, I could maybe see this type of game performing decently on mobile devices, but it was likely never destined to have a huge audience no matter the platform.
 Bummer, though -- Metro-Cross was great".